Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 Vietnam

-* Do not give anyone a toothpick.
+* Do not hand a toothpick to anyone.

 * Never buy one pillow and one mattress, always buy two. * Do not use your relatives' towels.

-* Do not cut your nails at night.
+* Don't cut your nails at night.

 Gifts for the bride and groom are always given as a couple.
-One gift symbolizes the imminent end of marriage.
+One gift symbolizes the imminent end of the marriage.
 Two cheap gifts are always preferable to one expensive one.

 Thailand